 These are just a random collection of questions, but the answers would be most interesting.
 The reality of ‘digging in and working with timber’ will not be a one size fits all.
 But I think it is an area that needs a lot of thought and a lot of doing, neither of which is easy.

 In short, are we doing enough with shovels and logs?

-To end, a treat for those of a certain vintage, with the second video courtesy of our Finnish friends
+To close, a video courtesy of our Finnish friends